 Interpreting Virginia Code 46.2-862

 It’s important to note, this statute strictly refers to the speed at which you are driving without any regard to your manner of driving.
 This statute defines reckless driving in two ways.
-First, it mandates that you can be convicted of reckless driving for traveling 20 or more miles per hour above the speed limit.
-Secondly, it defines reckless driving as driving over 80 miles per hour no matter the posted speed limit.
+First, it mandates that you can be convicted for traveling 20 or more miles per hour above the speed limit.
+Secondly, you can be convicted for driving over 80 miles per hour no matter the posted speed limit.
 The latter section becomes particularly troublesome on highways with 70 mile per hour speed limits.
 This means that a motorist pulled over for going as little as 11 miles per hour over the speed limit will be charged with a class 1 misdemeanor.

-If you have received a reckless driving ticket and the charge was unrelated to speed it likely will fall under reckless driving; general rule.
-This statute allows a police officer to charge you with reckless driving if he believes you were driving in a manner that endangers life or property.
+If the charge was unrelated to speed it likely will fall under reckless driving; general rule.
+This statute allows a police officer to charge you if he believes you were driving in a manner that endangers life or property.

 Understanding the implications of Virginia Code 46.2-852: